 - Disciplinary Committee of the Czech Bar Association

 - Czech Bar Association's advisory section for the EU law, international law and international relations

-- Czech Bar Association's advisory section for alternative disputes resolution
+- Czech Bar Association's advisory section for arbitration

 - Czech Society for European and Comparative Law (co-founder)